Back

 There is no specific antidote for ibuprofen.

-Therapeutic options for the treatment of intoxication are guided by the degree, stage and clinical symptoms according to the general measures of intensive care.
+Therapeutic options for treating intoxication are guided by the degree, stage, and clinical symptoms according to general intensive care measures.

 1. Pharmacodynamic properties

-Pharmacotherapeutic group: Anti-inflammatory and anti-rheumatic products, non-steroidal; propionic acid derivatives
+Pharmacotherapeutic group: Anti-inflammatory and antirheumatic products, non-steroids; propionic acid derivatives

 ATC code: M01AE01